theSalted/Pickup/SETUP_GUIDE.md

 1. Unity 2020.3 or newer
 2. Unity's New Input System installed
-3. An outline effect solution (e.g., QuickOutline from Asset Store)
+3. An outline effect solution (see Outline Setup section below)

 ## Step-by-Step Setup